7 Typography Resources so You Can Choose the Best Brand Fonts

 For maximum versatility, pick a serif and a sans serif font that work well together.
 This can be tricky to get just right.
-Here’s one way to do it:
+Read on for a simple way to do it:

 Use your “AGE” to combine fonts like a pro

 To combine a serif and sans serif font, look for similar letter forms.
 The best letters to try to match up are lower case “a,” “g,” and “e.”
 Let’s take a look:

 See the font sample above?
 Notice the shape of the letter “a.”
 Now look at the “g” and “e.”

 The lower case “a,” “g,” and “e” in example a are the best match.
 The letter forms are similar.
 These two fonts will combine well without clashing.